£30m Telford regeneration project seeks independent chair

-An independent chair is being sought for a board leading a £30m regeneration of Telford.
+An independent chair is being sought for a board leading a £30 million regeneration of Telford.

 Telford & Wrekin Council has confirmed it is seeking an independent chair for the the new Pride in Place South Telford Neighbourhood Board.

-The position offers a rare opportunity to lead a £30 million, ten‑year investment programme that will support major improvements across Woodside, Brookside and Sutton Hill.
+The position offers a rare opportunity to lead a £30m, 10‑year investment programme that will support major improvements across Woodside, Brookside and Sutton Hill.

 The council said the voluntary leadership role, with an allowance for attending board meetings, will play a central part in "shaping long‑term regeneration, strengthening communities, improving local facilities, and giving residents a stronger voice in decisions about their neighbourhood".